abhishek-kumar-code/Redfish_Public/RedfishMTFTracker.md

 All SPMF activities with expected public output should be listed in this document, with planned or expected release dates.

-This document is used by the Marketing Task Force to coordinate outbound messaging activies around the Forum's output.
+This document is used by the Marketing Task Force to coordinate outbound messaging activities around the Forum's output.

 For details on any item listed, contact: spmf-chair@dmtf.org